dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 3/README.md

 ![multiple_module_opt synthesis result — AND and OR gate](../images/image32.png)

-We can see that the final optimization shows an AND gate and an OR gate, as we expected.
+The final optimization shows an AND gate and an OR gate, as expected.

 ---